Paul Reiser: Acting

 Reiser scripted and starred in the semi-autobiographical comedy series The Paul Reiser Show, which aired on NBC as a mid-season replacement during the 2010–11 TV season.
 "This is nice", commented Reiser on the Stephanie Miller radio program, "because you get to sit around and root for other shows to fail."
 However, due to the lack of lead time and promotion by NBC prior to its debut (as well as poor scheduling), the low-rated show was canceled on April 22, 2011, with only two episodes aired.
 He co-created (but did not star in) the 2017 dramedy There's...
-Johnny!, set backstage at The Tonight Show with Johnny Carson in 1972.
+Johnny!, set backstage at The Tonight Show Starring Johnny Carson in 1972.
 Originally created for Seeso, the seven-episode season was released on Hulu after Seeso's collapse.
 In recent years Reiser has appeared in films such as Whiplash and TV series such as Red Oaks, Stranger Things and The Boys.